WAC Clearinghouse Writing Guide

 Preparing Illustrations Yourself

 With today's computer and digital technology, you can develop high-quality tables using standard word processing programs, or figures using drawing software.
-By obtaining the appropriate software and learning how to use it, you can prepare many different kinds of figures, such as line graphs, bar graphs, circle or pie charts or line art.
+By obtaining the appropriate software and learning how to use it, you can prepare different kinds of figures, such as line graphs, bar graphs, circle or pie charts or line art.

 Alternatively, you can prepare illustrations using standard drawing, illustration, and art techniques and then scan them into a computer for importing into a report, article or other communication.
-A discussion of these techniques is beyond the scope of this Web site module, so check your local library, Books in Print, or a local book store for books on illustration techniques.
+A discussion of these techniques is beyond the scope of this website module, so check your local library, Books in Print, or a local bookstore for books on illustration techniques.

 Borrowing Illustrations

 In a few cases, Illustrations may be in the public domain--i.e., produced by a government agency.
-You can usually use them without permission, but be careful.
+You can usually use them without permission but be careful.
 Some government publications may be copyrighted, so do seek permission before you use any Illustrations from them.

 Hiring an Illustrator

-If you need Illustrations, you can hire a professional artist who can prepare the Illustrations you need, but be prepared to pay for their services.
+If you need Illustrations, you can hire a professional artist who can prepare the Illustrations you need but be prepared to pay for their services.
 A simple illustration may cost $25, $50, $100 or more depending on the complexity of the Illustrations and the artist's skills, and the timetable for preparing the Illustrations.

-If your school has an art major, you may be able to find an art major who can prepare the Illustrations for you.
+If your school has an art department, you may be able to find an art major who can prepare the Illustrations for you.
 If you are preparing Illustrations for a university or college publication, you may be able to turn to your school's staff artists and illustrators.
 Keep in mind too that they charge for their services.

 In many organizations, the staff illustrators may be book ahead days, weeks, or even months because of a backlog of work.
 When you anticipate the need for a commercial illustrator, check with them well in advance of when you'll need the finals of your Illustrations.

-Don Zimmerman and Gregory Thayer.
-(1994-2024).
+Zimmerman, Don, & Gregory Thayer.
+(1997).
 Designing Documents: Using Illustrations.
-The WAC Clearinghouse.
-Colorado State University.
-Available at https://wac.colostate.edu/repository/writing/guides/.
+Writing@CSU.
+Colorado State University. https://writing.colostate.edu/guides/guide.cfm?guideid=39